LegeBeker/bypass-paywalls-tampermonkey/README.md

 ### Installation Instructions
 **Google Chrome**:
-1. Download this repo as a ZIP from github.
+1. Download this repo as a [ZIP file from GitHub](https://github.com/iamadamdev/bypass-paywalls-chrome/archive/master.zip).
 1. Unzip the file and you should have a folder named `bypass-paywalls-chrome-master`.
 1. In Chrome go to the extensions page (`chrome://extensions`)
 1. Enable Developer Mode